softsys4ai/unicorn/artifact/FUNCTIONALITY.md

 Memory: 31.2 GB
 OS: Ubuntu 18.04 LTS 64-bit
 ```
-For online mode we used the following setup;
+For online mode we used the following setup.
 ```
 **NVIDIA Jetson Xavier**
 -----------------------------------------------------------------------------------------